High Point officer tackles 16-year-old suspect in shooting incident. Then the teen pulled a loaded, stolen gun on him, police say.

 Authorities later determined the teen was from Thomasville and both of the guns were stolen.

 The 16-year-old has been charged on juvenile petitions with felony assault with a deadly weapon on a law enforcement officer; possession of a stolen firearm; carrying a concealed gun; possession of a handgun by a minor; resist, delay, obstruct a public officer; and discharging a firearm in the city limits, according to the release.
-He was placed in the Guilford County Juvenile Detention Center in Greensboro.
+He was placed in the Guilford County Juvenile Detention Center.

 Neither the teen nor officer were identified in the release.